davidagnome/random-character-generator/README.md

 # random-character-generator

-written and released to the public domain by drow <drow@bin.sh>
+## Credit

-## Originally licensed
+based on source originally written and released to the public domain by drow <drow@bin.sh>
 http://creativecommons.org/publicdomain/zero/1.0/

 ## json format